 In terms of its manufacturing process, the Arches Watercolor Paper Pad is up there with the best.
 The manufacturer’s choice of using 100% cotton and pure spring water is a good one.
 Despite being hot-pressed to perfect smoothness, its sheets have a certain amount of grainy texture that undoubtedly adds to its looks and feels.

-3. Best Hot Press Watercolor Paper − Arches Hot Press Watercolor Paper Block
+3. Best Hot Press Paper for Watercolor Painting − Arches Hot Press Watercolor Paper Block

 Another remarkable product by the renowned Arches, the Hot Press Paper presents the high-quality manufacture that characterizes the brand.
 Unlike the previously-described Arches product, this block for art is especially well-suited for producing portraits.
 The fact that each sheet is produced on a cylinder mold only adds to this, resulting in remarkably uniformity and stability.
 Despite not being the heaviest type of paper out there, the product is resistant, durable and resilient.